TFOdetayo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+ a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.